 This course will cover project management topics and concepts while focusing on technology based projects.
 Topics will include: Philosophy & Concepts; Project/Systems Life Cycle; PERT, CPM, Resource Allocation; Organizational Considerations; Risk Management; Communication Management; Contracting; PMBOK; Process areas and Knowledge areas; Project Completion, Turnover and Follow-up.
 Prerequisite: Student must be in the last year of the MBA program.

 This course builds a systematic approach for engaging in information security practices in an organization.
 It builds a thread through a few main elements of managing information security, i.e. knowing security threats, understanding the associated risks, learning security related laws, instituting security policies, handling security breach incidents, and planning for disaster.
 It also delves into the human factors in information security management which covers a broad range of topics such as, hacker motivations, copyright infringement, intellectual property protection, and personnel use of workplace computing.
 Prerequisite: Weekend MBA program only.

-Itm 691 Field Study in Information Technology Management (3)
+Itm 691 Field Study in Information Systems and Business Analytics (3)

-Field projects are conducted by students under faculty supervision in a variety of business and not-for-profit organizations.
-The projects provide students with an opportunity to apply and further develop their skills in information technology management.
+Information systems and/or business analytics field projects are conducted by students under faculty supervision in a variety of business and not-for-profit organizations.
+The projects provide students with an opportunity to apply and further develop their skills in information systems and/or business analytics.
 Must be repeated for 3 credits.
 Prerequisites: Itm 522 and permission of the department chairperson.